toys

 capture Saves output and other information from a command

-chars Yes Display a file character-by-character
+chars Display a file character-by-character

 color.py Yes Print text in the specified foreground/background colors